thanhkaist/thanhkaist.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student in Electrical Engineering at KAIST, advised by Professor Chang D. Yoo.
+I am a Ph.D. student in Electrical Engineering at KAIST, advised by Professor  Prof. [Chang D. Yoo](http://sanctusfactory.com/family.php).
 My research focuses on reinforcement learning (RL), generative modeling, and robotics.
 I aim to develop principled learning algorithms that enhance the decision-making accuracy, controllability, and robustness of autonomous agents.

 My recent work centers on diffusion and flow-matching models for policy learning.
 Broadly, I seek to integrate generative models with robot learning to enable agents to understand complex environments and interact with them safely, reliably, and adaptively.